maxmuermann/sofluffy/addons/so_fluffy/README.md

     - fur density (strand per area)
     - sparseness (length distribution of strands)
     - heightmap texture for precise control over where strands can grow
-    - turbulence - overlay noise for displacing strands for a more organic look, or to model things like cowlicks or other turbulence
+    - turbulence and jitter - overlay noise for displacing strands for a more organic look, or to model things like cowlicks
     - thickness profile - control the thickness of strands over their length to produce finer or thicker hair, or other organic shapes like moss or fungus
     - Fur can grow along surface normals, in a fixed direction relative to the object, or in a fixed direction in world space, or any combination of those
 - Control over appearance: